fastrgv/AdaVenture/README.md

 ## AdaVenture Game Description
-AdaVenture is a kid-friendly retro point & click game, intended to be a minimal extension to 3D of the 2D Atari game named "Adventure", but with various artistic extrapolations.
-Same stories but a different perspective.
+AdaVenture is a kid-friendly retro point & click game, intended as a reincarnation in 3D of the original Atari game named "Adventure", with various artistic extrapolations.
+The mazes have interconnections that are impossible in 3 dimensions, but are painstakingly exact reproductions of those in the original game.
+In fact, the "./mapRoom" subdirectory contains the original maps to help guide you.

 Runs on Windows, OSX, and GNU/Linux.

 -----------------------------------------------------------
 Featuring